nvmwill/nexmo-developer/_documentation/en/video/guides/archiving.md

 * Retrieving recording information
 * Deleting a recording

 When you stop recording a recording, the OpenTok server creates an MP4 file or (in the case of individual stream recordings) a ZIP file.
-(See [Individual stream and composed recordings](#individual-stream-and-composed-recordings).)
+(See [Individual stream and composed archives](#individual-stream-and-composed-archives).)

 When an archive recording starts and stops, events are sent in the clients.
 For example, the [OpenTok.js](/video/resources#client-sdks) library includes `archiveStarted` and `archiveStopped` events dispatched by the Session object.

-## Recording duration
+## Archive duration

 The maximum recorded length of a recording is 4 hours (14,400 seconds).
 This recorded length refers to the cumulative time in which streams are published (and being recorded).